 Some adolescents struggle with the issue of sexual identity and may be afraid to reveal their sexual identity to friends or family members.
 Helping adolescents put sexuality and sexual identity into a healthy context is very important.
 Adolescents and their parents should be encouraged to speak openly regarding their attitudes toward sex and sexuality.
 Parents' opinions remain an important determinant of adolescent behavior in spite of the influences of social media and internet sources of information.

-Gender dysphoria Gender Dysphoria Gender dysphoria involves a strong, persistent feeling that a person's anatomic sex does not match their inner sense of self as masculine, feminine, mixed, neutral, or something else (gender... read more involves a person's strong persistent feeling that their anatomic sex does not match their inner sense of self, or gender identity.
+Gender dysphoria Gender Dysphoria Gender dysphoria is having feelings of significant distress or difficulty functioning related to a persistent feeling that a person's sex at birth does not match their inner sense of self as... read more involves a person's strong persistent feeling that their anatomic sex does not match their inner sense of self, or gender identity.
 This feeling of mismatch causes significant distress or greatly impairs the person's ability to function.

 Changing Attitudes about Sex and Sexuality

 Societal attitudes about sexuality and gender and what is acceptable vary greatly among cultures and have undergone radical change in some societies.
 Many people have become more comfortable with their own gender identity (how they present themselves to the world) and with engaging in sexual activities that might have been considered unacceptable in the past.
 As a result, social norms have been redefined, as illustrated by the following examples of attitude changes in Western culture over recent years.